I bought 200 wool dryer balls. And they were not returnable.

 Can I clean my wool dryer balls?

-I have never cleaned my wool dryer balls, but if you need to, you can simply wash them with a load of laundry.
+Yes, you can clean wool dryer balls!
+Simply wash them with your next load of laundry.
 Place each ball in the bottom of a clean sock and wash them in hot water on a gentle cycle.
 Dry them on high heat.

 How long will my wool dryer balls last?